metno/pyaerocom/docs/_build/html/_sources/05_intro_time_handling.rst.txt

 particularly in the
 `Cube <http://scitools.org.uk/iris/docs/v1.9.0/html/iris/iris/cube.html#iris.cube.Cube>`__
-class, which is the basic data representation object in the *Pyaerocom* ``GridData`` class.
+class, which is the basic data representation object in the *Pyaerocom* ``GriddedData`` class.
 In particular, it emphazises some peculiarities that can lead to complications and finally shows, how *Pyaerocom* circumvents these issues.
 We shall see, that this does not only reduce the risk of conversion Errors, but even results in a quite significant performance boost when converting from numerical CF timestamps to ``numpy.datetime64`` time stamps.

 Load and some example data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get and load test data file using the new pyaerocom interface (the underlying datatype of ``GridData`` is ``iris.cube.Cube``.
+Get and load test data file using the new pyaerocom interface (the underlying datatype of ``GriddedData`` is ``iris.cube.Cube``.

 .. code:: ipython3